Cloud0723/ML-IRL/README.md

 python common/collect.py configs/samples/experts/{env}.yml # env is in {hopper, walker2d, halfcheetah, ant}
 ```

-Then train our method with provided expert data method (Policy Performance).
+Then train our method with the provided expert data method (Policy Performance).

 ```bash
 # you can vary obj in {`maxentirl_sa`, `maxentirl`}